nuxtus/website/client/docs/using-nuxtus.md

 Normal collections will generated with 2 files (a listing or index page and a display or details page), while singletons will contain one (a page displaying the singleton).

-Regardless of the collection type, pages created by Nuxtus fetch Directus data in the Nuxt `setup` lifecycle hook.
+Regardless of the collection type, pages created by Nuxtus fetch Directus data in the Nuxt `setup` lifecycle hook using [nuxt-directus](https://nuxt-directus.netlify.app/) for Directus API interaction.

-In this example we have created a `posts` collection:
+In this example we have created a `posts` collection in Directus:

 ```typescript
 <script setup lang="ts">